Virginia Attorneys for Driver’s License Issues

 Have You Experienced Difficulty Obtaining a Driver’s License?

 Since the Patriot Act, immigrants have had difficulty obtaining U.S. driver’s licenses.
 Often we can argue that a valid driver’s license issued in a foreign country precludes conviction of driving without a driver’s license in the U.S., particularly if you have only been in the country a short time.

 If you have questions regarding driver’s license suspension, driving without a license or habitual offender status, contact a firm that has handled thousands of cases.
 We offer free initial consultations, accept credit cards and are conveniently located near I-95 and I-295 in the Richmond area.
 Call us at 804.355.8037 or contact us online.

-The traffic lawyers at Weiland Upton help defend our clients against charges of driving on a suspended license or driving without a license in the City of Richmond and areas around the City of Richmond.
+The traffic lawyers at The Weiland Firm, PLC help defend our clients against charges of driving on a suspended license or driving without a license in the City of Richmond and areas around the City of Richmond.
 These jurisdictions include Brunswick County Va , Bowling Green Va, Caroline County va, Chesterfield County, Colonial Heights Va, Dinwiddie County, Emporia Va, Greensville County Va , Hanover County, Henrico County va , Hopewell Va, Lawrenceville VA, King George County Va, Mecklenburg County Va, New Kent County Va, Petersburg Va, Prince George County, Richmond Va, Spotsylvania County Va, Stafford County, Sussex County Va